The Monster at the End of This Book: Reception

 The book was a quick success.

 Originally written to introduce young children to the concept of reading a book from beginning to end, The Monster at the End of This Book is the bestselling Sesame Street book title of all time.

 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
 In 2012, it was ranked number ten among the "Top 100 Picture Books" in a survey published by School Library Journal.

 As of January 2021 the book had sold almost 13 million copies, making it one of the ten bestselling Little Golden Books.
 The author Danny Freedman wrote a column that month in The Washington Post describing the book as "an unlikely constant, at a rarefied height" and felt that "the book’s long tail of influence is out of proportion with its 24 pages and its cardboard cover devoid of medallions."

-The expert on children's literature Leonard S. Marcus described the book as an important point in children's fiction as it led to further innovation in the field, inspiring other self-aware works of literature like The Stinky Cheese Man and Other Fairly Stupid Tales.
+An expert on children's literature Leonard S. Marcus described the book as an important point in children's fiction as it led to further innovation in the field, inspiring other self-aware works of literature like The Stinky Cheese Man and Other Fairly Stupid Tales.
 According to Philip Nel, a professor of children's literature, the book's publication method and connection to television might be the reason it has attracted relatively little scholarly attention.

 Sequels and adaptations

 Two direct sequels were produced, also written by Stone and Illustrated by Smollin.
 Would You Like To Play Hide and Seek with Lovable, Furry Old Grover?
 (ISBN 978-0394832920), was published in 1976, while Another Monster at the End of This Book: Starring Lovable, Furry Old Grover, and Equally Lovable, Furry Little Elmo (ISBN 0-375-80562-1), was published in 1996.
 The latter features Grover now coping with Elmo actually encouraging the reader to turn the pages out of sheer curiosity.

-An app based on the book downloaded over 500,000 times as of January 2021.
+Another sequel, The Momster at the End of This Book will be published in 2026 but written by Brittany McInerney and illustrated by Helena Wu.

 On January 30, 2013, the Sesame Street Twitter account adapted the story to the popular social media network, again starring Grover with some impromptu assistance from Wil Wheaton.

 The book was adapted into an animated special, The Monster at the End of This Story, which was released on HBO Max on October 22, 2020.